 Group Liaison: Julian Donald – Contact for GOC Group Coordinators and associated clubs.

-Secretary: Chris Metz – Deals with all general correspondence.
+Secretary: Ivor Rose – Deals with all general correspondence.

 Treasurer: Edward Voelcker – Manages the club’s finances including membership payments and expense claims.

 Web Manager: Owen Morris – Manages the website and IT resources of the club.